steveng57/steveng57.github.io/_tabs/about.md

 {% include head-mypost.html %}
 {% include mydatetime.html date=page.last_modified_at prefix="Last Updated: " %}

-![Steves Workshop]_The most precious thing in my shop.
-A gift from the family._
+{% include html-side.html img="IMG_0697.jpeg" align="center-full" caption="The most precious thing in my shop.
+A gift from the family." %}
+{% include clear-float.html break = 1 %}

 Welcome to my photo blog of various "maker" things I am up to, mostly woodworking.
 The above picture is a sign hanging in my workshop, given to me by the family.
 It's pretty cool.